|Nutritional Guidelines (per serving)|

 - 1/4 cup lime juice (or juice of 1/2 lime)

-- 1 to 2 Tbsp. natural syrup, like maple syrup (or 1 to 3 tsp. sugar to taste)
+- 1 to 2 tablespoons maple syrup (or 1 to 3 teaspoons sugar to taste)

 - 1 bottle sparkling white wine (or substitute sparkling spring water if you prefer less alcohol)